Orphan pages are pretty much invisible to search engines and visitors.

 It means the only way to visit them is by directly typing in the URL or through an external link.

-For example, your website has a page about “blue widgets” but there are no links to that page from any other pages on your site.
+For example, your website has a page about “blue widgets” but there are no links to it from any other pages on your site.

 As a result, the search engines have a hard time finding that page and it will have little to no traffic.